mjordan/introduction_to_relational_databases/README.md

 3 rows in set (0.01 sec)
 ```

+This query is more complex than the first one, because it is asking for data from multiple tables.
+It relates that tables using the clause `WHERE BooksAuthors.author_id = Authors.author_id`, which in relational database jargon is called a "join" query.

-To find the books that have editions published after 2003, we would use this SQL query:
+To find the book IDs, titles, and ISBNs that have editions published after (that is, greater than) 2003, we would use this SQL query:

 ```sql
 SELECT Books.book_id, title, ISBN, date_of_publication